ChrisJamesC/react-native-design-kit-boilerplate/README.md

 ## Features:
 - ✅ storybook
+- ✅ automatic jest snapshots (not images unfortunately) for each story.
 - ✅ expo preview for each PR
 - ✅ expo publish of the app on master
 - ✅ expo QR code on README